Published: 15:39, November 26, 2025 | Updated: 19:18, November 26, 2025

 Adding to the incentives, numerous government facilities will offer free admission or provide small gifts and special offers on both Dec 6 and 7, available to all residents regardless of whether they have voted.
 Free venues include Hong Kong Wetland Park, public swimming pools managed by the LCSD, the Hong Kong Science Museum, the Hong Kong Space Museum, and the Hong Kong Art Museum.

-Chan also noted that many private merchants and shopping malls are preparing to offer discounts and perks to voters, with details expected to be announced shortly.
+Chan also said that many private merchants and shopping malls are preparing to offer discounts and perks to voters, with details expected to be announced shortly.

-He said these incentives would heighten the election atmosphere and make voting a more rewarding experience, hoping this would encourage youth and unregistered residents to join the electorate and broaden participation in future elections.
+He said these incentives will heighten the election atmosphere and make voting a more rewarding experience, and said he hopes this will encourage young people and unregistered residents to join the electorate and broaden participation in future elections.

 Contact the writer at stacyshi@chinadailyhk.com